 Uses an English-based sign language system which can include speech, speech reading, finger spelling, natural gestures and the use of residual hearing.

 - To provide a bridge to the development of spoken language in the very young child.

-the deaf child and his/her family, teachers and peers.
-The childs
+- To provide communication between the child and his/her family, teachers and peers using sign language.

 LANGUAGE DEVELOPMENT (receptive)

 The child develops language through speech reading, listening and exposure to a combination of speech and sign-based systems in English order.

 Spoken English using sign language in English word order, and written English.